gejmko/framework/.github/CONTRIBUTING.md

 Here is our branch breakdown:

-- `master` - Always avoid for direct change.
+- `main` - Always avoid for direct change.
 - `develop` - Make change to `develop` if it is a feature, bugfix or a backwards-compatible feature.

 Your change should be made directly to the branch in your fork, or to a branch in your fork made off of